 - Spread the almond cream in the bottom of the dough with a spoon or offset spatula, careful not to tear the dough.

-- Put the pear slices on top in a row or however you want to.
+- Put the pear slices on top in a row, circle if using a round pan, or however you want to.

 - Bake for 20 minutes, or until the pears start to soften and release some juice, the almond cream is puffed and the crust is golden.

-- If sprinkling with sliced almonds, do so mid-baking.
-Otherwise, they might burn before the tart is done.
+- If sprinkling with 2 tablespoons sliced almonds, do so mid-baking.
+If you add them from the start, they might burn before the tart is done.

-- Let cool on a wire rack, remove from the pan onto a serving platter, and sprinkle with confectioners’ sugar before serving.
+- Let cool on a wire rack, remove from the pan onto a serving platter, and sprinkle with a little 1 teaspoon powdered sugar before serving.

 Adele says